atomvm/AtomVM/doc/src/programmers-guide.md

 * `esp:freq_hz/0`

-The `esp:partition_list/0` function can be used to retrieve information about the paritions on an ESP32 flash.
+The `esp:partition_list/0` function can be used to retrieve information about the partitions on an ESP32 flash.

 The return type is a list of tuples, each of which contains the partition id (as a binary), partition type and sub-type (both of which are represented as integers), the start of the partition as an address along with its size, as well as a list of properties about the partition, as a properties list.